AT A GLANCE

 ABOUT AMAZONIA CONNECT

-The Amazon rainforest is the world’s largest remaining tropical rainforest.
-By absorbing more than three percent of global carbon dioxide emissions, it helps avoid the worst effects of global climate change.
-However, deforestation fueled by unsustainable land use and agriculture threatens to turn the region into a net carbon producer where it emits more carbon than it absorbs.
+The Amazon rainforest is the world’s largest remaining tropical forest, providing incalculable environmental services.
+The Amazon shapes and stabilizes local and global weather patterns, and supplies freshwater to the surrounding regions.
+However, deforestation fueled by unsustainable land use and agriculture threatens to turn the region into a net carbon producer that could destabilize global weather patterns.

 Our Approach

-Amazonia Connect operates across four thematic areas to create an enabling environment that can reduce commodity-driving deforestation and habitat loss, support resilient livelihoods, and contribute to global efforts to avoid the worst effects of climate change.
+Amazonia Connect operates across four thematic areas to create an enabling environment that can reduce commodity-driven deforestation and habitat loss, support resilient livelihoods, and contribute to global efforts for more sustainable production.

 Geographic Scope